-Prior to applying for a Tattoo and Body Piercing License, the artist must obtain a South Dakota sales tax license.
+Prior to beginning to tattoo or body pierce, the artist must obtain a SOUTH DAKOTA SALES TAX LICENSE.
 This process is handled through the State Department of Revenue, located at 1520 Haines Ave Suite 3, Rapid City, SD 57701.
 (605) 394-2332.
+Their email address is

-Even if you will be operating as part of a shop, you must still apply for a temporary SD Sales Tax license.
-Temporary licenses can be requested after April 1st.
-Advance requests must be made by July 1st or you will have to pick up your packet from the Department of Revenue, either at their Rapid City Office prior to August 2nd or from August 2nd through August 14th, the Department of Revenue relocates to their temporary office at Sturgis City Hall.
+If you will be operating as an independent tattoo artist during the annual Sturgis® Motorcycle Rally™, you must apply for a temporary SD Sales Tax license from the State of South Dakota’s Department of Revenue.
+Temporary licenses can be applied for after April 1st.
+Applications must be made by July 1st or you will have to pick up your packet from the Department of Revenue, either at their Rapid City Office prior to August 1st or from August 1st through August 13th, the Department of Revenue relocates to their temporary office at Sturgis City Hall.

 If you hold a sales tax license at another permanent tattoo establishment location but move your location during the Rally™ period, you will be required to get a temporary sales tax license for the temporary location.